armin-fx/BandedScad/doc/operator.md

 #### skew_at [^][contents]
 [skew_at]: #skew_at-
-skew an object in a list at specific origin position.
+Skew an object in a list at specific origin position.

 _Arguments:_
 ```OpenSCAD